plone/sphinxtheme.plone/docs/usage.rst

 Configure your `Sphinx`_ based Documentation as described by http://sphinx-doc.org/config.html

-For just using one of the sphinx.themes.plone designs edit the "conf.py" configuration file to point to the plone themes
+For just using one of the sphinxtheme.plone designs edit the "conf.py" configuration file to point to the plone themes

 .. code-block:: python

     # At the top.
-    import sphinx.themes.plone
+    import sphinxtheme.plone

     ...

     # Activate the theme path:
-    html_theme_path = sphinx.themes.plone.get_html_theme_path()
+    html_theme_path = sphinxtheme.plone.get_html_theme_path()

     # Activate the theme like this:
     html_theme = 'plone_org_4'